Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_3.md

 As voltage is increased, conduction increases due to electrons in a low energy conduction band.
 As voltage is increased beyond the threshold of approximately 1 V, electrons move from the lower conduction band to the higher energy conduction band where they no longer contribute to conduction.
 In other words, as voltage increases, current decreases, a negative resistance condition.
 The oscillation frequency is determined by the transit time of the conduction electrons, which is inversely related to the thickness of the N^-^ layer.

 The frequency may be controlled to some extent by embedding the gunn diode into a resonant circuit.
 The lumped circuit equivalent shown in @fig:03459 is actually a coaxial transmission line or waveguide.
 Gallium arsenide gunn diodes are available for operation from 10 to 200 gHz at 5 to 65 mw power.
-Gunn diodes may also serve as amplifiers. [\[CHW\]](#CHW.bibitem) [\[IAP\]](#IAP.bibitem)
+Gunn diodes may also serve as amplifiers. @CHW @IAP

 ### Shockley diode{ #sec:xtocid157056525 }